finbourne/luminesce-sdk-python-preview/sdk/docs/CertificateManagementApi.md

 may_auto_create = False # bool | If no matching cert is available, should an attempt be made to Create/Renew it with default options? (optional) (default to False)

     try:
-        # [EXPERIMENTAL] DownloadCertificate: Downloads your latest Domain or User certificate's public or private key - if any
+        # [EXPERIMENTAL] DownloadCertificate: Download Domain or your personal certificates
         api_response = api_instance.download_certificate(type=type, file_type=file_type, may_auto_create=may_auto_create)
         pprint(api_response)
     except ApiException as e: